Zeugma Hyperbaric Chamber Review: Models from $15,000 to $90,000, Specs and Certifications

 The Zeugma makes sense for:

-• Premium wellness centers that want a hard-shell chamber with exceptional aesthetics and built-in UV-C for multi-user settings
+• Premium wellness centers that want a hard-shell chamber with strong aesthetics and built-in UV-C for multi-user settings

 • International clinics where Medical CE is the relevant certification and FDA clearance is not required

-• Buyers who need 2.0–3.0 ATA at lower cost than Perry/Sechrist, and where FDA registration is not a requirement
+• Buyers who need 2.0–3.0 ATA at lower cost than Perry or Sechrist, where FDA registration is not a requirement

-At the 3.0 ATA clinical tier, a Zeugma Medical with ASME PVHO-1 and Medical CE certification is a credible alternative to Perry Baromedical or Sechrist for non-US clinical applications.
-For US clinical use, FDA-registered chambers remain the appropriate choice.2
+Bottom line: at the 3.0 ATA clinical tier, a Zeugma Medical with ASME PVHO-1 and Medical CE certification is a credible alternative to Perry Baromedical or Sechrist for non-US clinical applications.
+For US clinical use, FDA-cleared chambers remain the appropriate choice.[2][3]

 Medical Disclaimer